nobodyzxc/MiniScheme/README.md

 # Zekin (developing)

-To learn how to make a interpreter , I start the project.
+To learn how to make an interpreter , I start the project.

 zekin is a naive scheme interpreter wrote in C.